R-Sandor/OCP-Study/OCP17/chapter7/README.md

 And following from that, since both inner classes are really just part of the containing class, they should be able to access each others private members as well.
 ```
+## Scope
+- Access to variables is not just determined by the classes themselves.
+For Example in Enclosing.Java the OutOfScope Object is created inside of the of the Enclosing class.
+And because of this the OutOfScope Object can access the private variables of the nested class, when it is call in its val() method, the object does not compile.